So, you want to know when you can withdraw your super? Well, after all, it’s your money, isn’t it?

 1.RETIRED

-Being over your preservation age and retired, with no intention of returning to full-time or part-time work;
+Being aged 60 or over and retired, with no intention of returning to full-time or part-time work;

 OR